 How To Get Started

-Laying Out The Garden
+Laying Out Your Herb Garden

 Choose a convenient location.
 This might be the most important feature of the herb garden.
 If it is easy to reach the herbs, you will use them daily.
-If your sunny location is not near the kitchen door you can add a few herbs you like the most, to a pot near the kitchen.
+If your sunny location is not near the kitchen door, you can add a few herbs you like the most to a pot near the kitchen.

 The layout can be as simple as a few plants in containers or raised beds.
 Herb plants are attractive and share the same growing conditions as much of the flower garden.
 If the flower garden works for you, use it.
 Here is an article published by Sunset magazine.
-It has some useful examples.
+It has some useful.

-Choosing What To Grow
+Choosing Which Herbs To Grow

 You will want to grow herbs that enhance the food you like to eat.
 Trying a few new herbal flavors may give you some good ideas.
 How to find the flavors you want and from plants, you can grow successfully?

-Annual, Perennial, Biannual-See The Chart Item 3
+Annual, Perennial, Biennial-See The Chart Item 3

 - Annual-Plant completes its entire life cycle, seed, to flower, to seed, in one growing season.
 You will start a new plant each year.

 Gardeners living on the edge of plant hardiness zones can have slightly different experiences.
-So for my humid south Florida garden, some Mediterranean sun lovers fail in summer.
+So for my humid South Florida garden, some Mediterranean sun lovers fail in summer.
 These tend to be Oregano, Lavender, Thyme, and Cilantro.
 Summers vary, but these are our risks.

 Can I Bring My Garden Herbs Indoors For The Winter?